vsouza/awesome-ios/README.md

 * [JDStatusBarNotification](https://github.com/calimarkus/JDStatusBarNotification) - Easy, customizable notifications displayed on top of the statusbar.
 * [Notie](https://github.com/thii/Notie) - In-app notification in Swift, with customizable buttons and input text field. :large_orange_diamond:
 * [EZAlertController](https://github.com/thellimist/EZAlertController) - Easy Swift UIAlertController :large_orange_diamond:
-* [SnowGlobeFramework](https://github.com/stringcode86/SnowGlobeFramework) - Delightful / slightly cheese easter egg for christmas season.
+* [SnowGlobeFramework](https://github.com/stringcode86/SnowGlobeFramework) - Delightful / slightly cheese easter egg for Christmas season.
 Turns your awesome app into a snow globe, when user shake the device. :large_orange_diamond:
 * [GSMessages](https://github.com/wxxsw/GSMessages) - A simple style messages/notifications for iOS 7+. :large_orange_diamond:
 * [OEANotification](https://github.com/OEA/OEANotification) - In-app customizable notification views on top of screen for iOS which is written in Swift 2.1. :large_orange_diamond:
 * [GSAlert](https://github.com/wxxsw/GSAlert) - If you want to use UIAlertController, but still need to support iOS 7 this project is for you. :large_orange_diamond: